VenusProtocol/venus-protocol-documentation/isolated-lending/factories/white-paper-interest-rate-model-factory.md

-# White Paper Interest Rate Model Factory
+# WhitePaperInterestRateModelFactory

-A factory for White Paper Interest Rate Model, a simple model where the borrow rate depends linearly on the utilization:
+A factory for WhitePaperInterestRateModel, a simple model where the borrow rate depends linearly on the utilization:

 $borrow\_rate(u) = a \cdot u + b$